 * U.S. output growing, rig count highest in over 3 yrs

-* Weekly U.S. API inventory data out on Tuesday (Adds comment, updates prices, changes dateline from SINGAPORE)
+* Weekly U.S. API inventory data out on Tuesday (Updates detail, adds OPEC context)

-LONDON, June 27 (Reuters) - Oil prices rose for a fourth consecutive session on Tuesday boosted by a weaker dollar and investors covering short positions, but worries over persistent oversupply capped gains.
+LONDON, June 27 (Reuters) - Oil prices rose for a fourth consecutive session on Tuesday, boosted by a weaker dollar, but worries over persistent oversupply capped gains.

-Brent crude futures, the international benchmark for oil prices, had gained 25 cents to $46.08 per barrel by 0901 GMT.
+Brent crude futures, the international benchmark for oil prices, gained 46 cents to $46.29 per barrel by 1356 GMT.

 The gains mean the market is up slightly so far this week, after spending much of the last month in negative territory.

-The dollar fell 0.1 percent against a basket of six major currencies, propping up oil, ahead of a speech by U.S. Federal Reserve Chair Janet Yellen.
+The dollar fell 0.1 percent against a basket of six major currencies, before a speech by U.S. Federal Reserve Chair Janet Yellen in London.

 "Short positions have soared to a new record high, having increased more than four-fold since the beginning of the year."

-OPEC members Nigeria and Libya are exempt from the cuts and have raised production.
-OPEC member Iran was also allowed a small increase to recover market share lost under Western sanctions over its nuclear programme.
+OPEC members Nigeria and Libya are exempt from the cuts and have raised production substantially while Iran has also been allowed a small increase to recover market share lost due to Western sanctions.

-Colonial Pipeline Co said that demand on its main distillate line fell below capacity for the first time in nearly six years as the East Coast remained awash in fuel.
+Colonial Pipeline Co said demand on its main distillate line fell below capacity for the first time in nearly six years as the U.S. East Coast remained awash in fuel.